KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 }
 ```

-This makes it easy to replace the service for a certain KeyboardKit Pro locale, where you can inherit and customize any ``KeyboardCallout/ProService``.
+This makes it easy to replace layout service for a certain locale, since you can inherit and customize the related ``KeyboardCallout/ProCalloutServiceService``.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro